Compatibility

 Functionality preserved:

-• Dashboards and alerts require zero changes
+• Saved searches, dashboards, and alerts require zero changes

-• SPL queries return same results
+• SPL queries return the same results

 Does this work with Universal Forwarders